-Nirali Shah offers Counseling and teaches Mindfulness Meditation retreats with an emphasis on mind-body awareness and self-inquiry.
+Nirali Shah teaches Mindfulness Meditation retreats with an emphasis on mind-body awareness and self-inquiry.
 She has spent thousands of hours meditating in silent retreats in monasteries, meditation centers and cells in Asia and the United States.

 She is a certified mindfulness facilitator from UCLA's Mindful Awareness Research Center, part of the Semel Institute for Neuroscience and Human Behavior.

-She lives in the Bay Area, California and currently teaches with technology companies such as Google, academic institutions such as the Stanford D. School, non-profits and spiritual communities around the world.
+She lives in the Bay Area, California and has taught at technology companies such as Google, academic institutions such as the Stanford, non-profits and spiritual communities around the world.

 She enjoys playing the bamboo flute, write, sketch and sip tea while sitting under a tree.